Relays are first-class citizens of moq-transport, enabling CDN-style content distribution.

 Namespace forwarding

 Relays forward PUBLISH_NAMESPACE from connected publishers.
-In draft-17, relays may send SUBSCRIBE_NAMESPACE back to clients, and PUBLISH_NAMESPACE for other available namespaces.
-Clients should handle these appropriately (see discussions-2026-03 for Daiki Matsui’s interop questions about this).
+In draft-18 (PR #1542) namespace discovery is the split SUBSCRIBE_NAMESPACE (0x50) whose response is a NAMESPACE message (#1619), separate from SUBSCRIBE_TRACKS (0x51) for subscriptions — see publish-subscribe.
+Clients should handle these appropriately (see discussions-2026-03 for Daiki Matsui’s draft-17-era interop questions about this).

 Public Relay Endpoints